cjlferguson/cjlferguson.github.io/README.md

 **SQL Skills Used:**

 1. Data Retrieval (SELECT): Queried and extracted specific information from the database.
-2. Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
+2. Data Aggregation (SUM, COUNT, GROUP BY): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
-3. Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.
+3. Data Filtering (WHERE, BETWEEN, IN, AND, TOP): Applied filters to select relevant data, including filtering by ranges and lists.
 4. Data Source Specification (FROM): Specified the tables used as data sources for retrieval.
+5. DATA SORT (ORDER BY): Sorted data to organize the results in a speciifc order.
+6. WINDOWING AND RANKING (PARTITION BY, RANK()): Divided data into partitions and applied ranking to each partition, calculating metrics such as ranks.
+7. ADVANCED QUERY TECHNIQUES (SUBQUEIRES, DERIVED TABLES, CTEs, JOINS): Nested queries for filtering, calculations or joins.
+Utilized subqueries in the FROM clause as temporary tables.
+Utilized CTEs for better readibility and reuse of temporary tables.
+Utlized JOINS, LEFT JOINS, INNER JOINS, to combine multiple tables efficiently.

 **Project Description:**